barry-ha/Griduino/docs/ASSEMBLY.md

 <h3>Step 13: Connectors</h3>

 Lastly, insert and solder the power connector, speaker jack and 4-pin terminal strip into place.
-Be sure to orient the terminal strip so its openings face outwards.
+Be sure to orient the terminal strip so its **openings go toward the edge**.
 Most of these connectors extend slightly beyond the edge of the PCB, so they are installed after everything else to avoid interfering with the bench vise hardware.

 ![](img/connectors-img7108.jpg)

 <h3>Step 14: Plastic Case</h3>

-The Griduino kit comes with a plastic enclosure from <a href="https://www.polycase.com/">Polycase</a> in their QS Series that exactly matches the PCB mounting holes.
+The Griduino kit comes with a plastic enclosure from <a href="https://www.polycase.com/">Polycase</a> in their QS-50 Series that exactly matches the PCB mounting holes.
 Other enclosures could probably be used.
-If you choose something else, avoid metallic cases since they would block the microwave GPS signal.
+If you choose something else, avoid metallic cases since they would block the microwave GPS signal and would need an external antenna.

+You can buy an active external antenna for this GPS from other vendors.
+The GPS has a "uFL" connector so be aware that you may need an [SMA to uFL RF Adapter Cable]([https://www.adafruit.com/product/851), depending on your choice of antenna.

-*Bottom Half:* Screw the PCB onto the bottom half of the case.
-Use a craft detail knife to notch out a square hole for each of the three connectors (speaker, power, USB connector).
+*Bottom Half:* Temporarily position the PCB in the Polycase cover.
+Check for interference and use a craft detail knife to notch out holes for each of the three connectors (speaker, power, USB connector).
 The exact size depends on your particular cable that you choose to use.
-For sake of sizing the hole, find a USB cable that has the largest connector available.
+For sake of sizing the USB hole, find a USB cable that has the largest connector available.

+Screw the PCB onto the case's mounting posts, being careful to *not* overtighten the screws.
+These are small screws and can be easily stripped.

 *Top Half:* There are at least three choices for the top cover.